 Best coloured hair conditioner: Shu Uemura Art of Hair Colour Lustre Conditioner

-Whether you’re patiently waiting until you can get back in the hairdresser’s chair or have succumbed to the allure of a Garnier home kit, it’s likely your colour could do with all the help it can get right now.
+Even now you're able to enlist the help of a professional once again, all coloured hair can do with a little help between apppintments.
 Shu Uemura’s Colour Lustre conditioner is formulated with musk rose oil, vitamin A and goji berry extract to prevent oxidation and fading and finished with the brand’s light Rose of Japan scent for freshness.

 Best volumising condition: Kevin Murphy Plumping Rinse